haziq-zur/AudioPlayer/README.md

 # AudioPlayer
 A simple audio player generated from python codes to play some audio file from a prespecified directory.

-The control include Play, Pause, Stop and Load.
+The control include Play, Pause, Stop and Load(user need to load file directory taht contain audio file first to populate playlist).

 Load button will pop up a dialog box for user to change directory accordingly.
 For now, only able to load .mp3 file type.